urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 22. A Better Reward
-> **Target Words**: `actual, amaze, charge, comfort, contact, customer, deliver, earn, gate, include, manage, mystery, occur, opposite, plate, receive, reward, set, steal, thief`
+> `actual, amaze, charge, comfort, contact, customer, deliver, earn, gate, include, manage, mystery, occur, opposite, plate, receive, reward, set, steal, thief`

 Jenny delivered food for a restaurant.
 She read the newspaper and said, “Uh oh.”
 There was a story about a thief.
 He stole food, and no one had seen him.
 Even the police couldn’t catch him.
 Jenny was a little scared.
 She worked close to that area.
 The newspaper included a message from the police: “If anything strange occurs, call us.
 If you help us catch the thief, you’ll earn a reward.”